AndyDentFree/SpriteKittenly/README.md

 # SpriteKittenly
 Exploring cute and sometimes scratchy corners of SpriteKit with Swift.

-Main motivation finding ways to do things for touch feedback in [Touchgram][tg] which was initially ported from C++ and the Cocos2D-X game framework.
+Main motivation finding ways to do things for touch feedback and rendering in [Touchgram][tg] which was initially ported from C++ and the Cocos2D-X game framework.
+Touchgram lets you compose multi-page interactive messages within Apple iMessage.

 See specific README in each project directory